Chronic Fatigue – TIRED, EXHAUSTED ANYONE?

 Feeling tired with no real reason should sound the alarm bells!
 Chronic fatigue can be debilitating and make our work and personal life so difficult.
 We are designed to be physically active most of the day and wake in the morning feeling refreshed, ready to take on the day.

 So, when this isn’t happening, we need to ask ourselves the big question – WHY am I so fatigued?!

 What is Chronic Fatigue?

-Chronic fatigue, also termed adrenal fatigue, is intense or prolonged tiredness/ exhaustion which can make it hard to cope with everyday life.
+Chronic fatigue, is intense or prolonged tiredness/ exhaustion which can make it hard to cope with everyday life.
 Being fatigued make us moody and easily overwhelmed, effecting our tolerance and responses to others.
-No matter what anyone says – fatigue greatly affects our life!!
+No matter what anyone says – fatigue greatly affects our wellbeing and our lives!!